Jordi Gratacos Gayola: Coaching career

 Gratacos began his coaching career in Girona CF as a Head Coach U16.
 He had cooperation in 2008 with the Micfootball youth tournament.
 He served as an Asian football specialist during the World Cup in South Africa 2010.
 He also was involved in the project Aspire Football Dreams, scouting players around Africa.

 In 2010 he became technical director of FCBEscola in Spanish camps, and was appointed as a technical director of FCBEscola Egypt.
 (First FCBEscola International).

 FC Dnipro Dnipropetrovsk

-From 2012-2014 he served as a director of the academy in FC Dnipro.
+From 2012 to 2014 he served as a director of the academy in FC Dnipro.
 He was in charge of all process and football changes in Ukraine though Dnipro.
 During this period the Ukrainian club had the best record in all youth systems and was known around the country as a Ukrainian FC Barcelona because it adopted their same style, to control the game thorough ball possession.
 U14, U15, U16 and U17 all reached the DUFL final stages in summer 2014 for the first time in club history.
 Many players were called to the youth national teams, and his work influenced the national youth system.

 Many players who grew up in this system entered professional football.